 In terms of computation time, saving is not so large compared to full matrix.

-No action.
+Further study in CE (revisit), provided that the contributors give an analysis that the approach would have benefit relative to the methods investigated in CE6.

 JVET-L0650 Cross-check of JVET-L0421 (CE6-related: fast implementation of MTS transforms using matrix multiplication) [late] [M. Salehifar (LGE)] [late]